bigcommerce/dev-docs/docs/api-docs/partner/subscriptions/foundation-guide.md

 1. Sign in to the [Dev Portal](https://devtools.bigcommerce.com/?source=subscription-foundation).
 Then follow our directions to [create an app](/api-docs/apps/guide/developer-portal#create-an-app?source=subscription-foundation).
 Enter the following values on the **Technical** tab.

 2. In the **Callback URLs** section, supply the following URLs.
 Replace `{ngrok_id}` with the ngrok ID you noted in [Create an HTTPS tunnel](#create-an-https-tunnel).
-Edit the app profile with new callback URLs each time the ngrok id changes.
+Edit the app profile with new callback URLs each time the ngrok ID changes.
 To learn more about developing with ngrok, see [How to Test App Authentication Locally with ngrok](https://medium.com/bigcommerce-developer-blog/how-to-test-app-authentication-locally-with-ngrok-149150bfe4cf).

 | Callback | URL value |
 |:---------|:----|